-Through the Center for Violence Prevention (CVP)'s Violence Intervention Program (VIP) at CHOP, youth and violence intervention staff can access psycho-educational peer group programs that help build their resilience after experiencing an assault injury or as a result of providing trauma-informed services to youth coping with an assault injury.
+Through the Center for Violence Prevention (CVP)'s Violence Intervention Program (VIP) at CHOP, youth and program staff can access group models to build their individual resilience after an assault injury or as a result of providing trauma-informed services to youth coping with violent injury.

 Building Resilience After A Violent Event (BRAVE)

 Through BRAVE, CHOP VPI provides psycho-educational peer groups for youth ages 13-18 who have experienced a violent event.
 The groups promote healing and foster development of positive emotion regulation.
 The group curriculum was first introduced in 2015 to provide:

 - Coping skills to reduce post-traumatic stress

 - A safe space for youth to express their concerns and receive support from their peers

-BRAVE is a group intervention model that builds on youth’s individual strengths and resilience through age-appropriate skill building activities and group therapy.
+BRAVE is a 10 session group intervention model that builds on youth’s individual strengths and resilience through age-appropriate skill building activities and group therapy.
 Sessions are facilitated by peer mentors, who receive support and supervision from Masters-trained clinicians.

 CHOP VPI employs a Peer Mentor model, in which youth who have graduated from the program can take on a leadership role and help facilitate BRAVE groups.
 Peer mentors serve as strong role models for current program participants, and acknowledge the need for healthy and positive relationships for adolescents.

 We believe that youth find meaning in working closely with Peer Mentors who have overcome similar adversity and have found healing through our Violence Intervention Program (VIP).
 Similarly, our Peer Mentors value the opportunity to provide hope and encouragement to other youth through mentorship.

-StressCHOPers is a group supervision model facilitated by the VIP clinical supervisor to help our program staff and trainees maintain their own health while they provide trauma-informed care to violently injured youth and their families.
+The Stress-Less Initiative is a group model facilitated by the VIP clinical supervisor to help our program staff and trainees maintain their own health while they provide trauma-informed care to violently injured youth and their families.